 - In follow-ups:

-- A Content Oops – Images can be refreshed.
-If some of your recipients saw the wrong graphic in the email, contact our support team, they can help you refresh an image in your email.
+- Content oops – Images can be refreshed.
+If some of your recipients saw the wrong graphic in the email, contact our support team; they can help you refresh an image in your email.
 If you’ve made a typo, or the mistake is not business-impacting, address it later.
 If you’ve mailed to the wrong list segment or have the wrong offer in the email, send an apology email with the correct info.

-4. How to avoid an Oops! in the future – Proof-read, proof-read, proof-read.
-If you’re the only person looking at your emails, enlist someone else.
+And, of course, proofread, proofread, proofread.
+If you’re the only person looking at your emails, enlist someone else to help.
 Just one other set of eyes can prevent a mistake from happening again.
-Also, always send a test email and look at it!
-Make sure the copy makes sense, that you see the right images and they’re rendering, and test all your links.
+Also, always send yourself a test email too!
+Make sure the copy makes sense, that you see the right images, that they’re rendering correctly, and that all your links work.

 Try some of these content tactics:

-- Use auto-correct and spell check, or use Word to discover grammar problems
+- Use auto-correct and spell check, or use Microsoft Word to discover grammar problems.

 Everyone makes mistakes; the important thing is to learn from them.